Ninety One (group): Social impact

 Ninety One has made a huge impact on the Kazakh language.

 Despite receiving multiple recommendations to switch to English or Russian, members of Ninety One are certain that their actions help in popularizing their country's culture and language.

-On 29 March 2018 a member of Ninety One - ZAQ, who's a part of the youth party Жас Отан ("Zhas Otan"), gave a speech on the IV Congress of Zhas Otan.
+On March 29, 2018, member ZAQ, who is a part of the youth party Жас Отан ("Zhas Otan"), gave a speech on the IV Congress of Zhas Otan.

-Apart from the effects on the language, Ninety One and their producer - Yerbolat Bedelkhan have made a big impact on culture.
-Genre Q-pop is now considered the most popular musical direction amongst the youth in Kazakhstan.
+Apart from the effects on the language, Ninety One and their producer, Erbolat Bedelhan, have made a major impact on Kazakh culture.
+Q-pop is considered to be one of the most major music genres by youth in Kazakhstan.

 Projects

-Producer of the group, with the help of a Kazakh TV channel NTK, decided to create Kazakhstan's first rap show.
+Erbolat Bedelhan, with the help of a Kazakh TV channel NTK, decided to create Kazakhstan's first rap show.

-On 25 May 2018 came out the promotional video for "Qara beri".
-Members of Ninety One - Zaq and A.Z were mentors on the show.
+On May 25, 2018 came out the promotional video for "Qara beri".
+Two members of Ninety One - Zaq and A.Z were mentors on the show.

 As Yerbolat Bedelkhan said in his interview for NTK:

 "- The main goal of the project is to show people of Kazakhstan that we do have hip-hop!
 That our youth can and wants to write rap in Kazakh.
 In the 21st century we need to prove that our language can be modern."

 Rapper "Ne1tron", winner of the show, signed his contract with Juz Entertainment on 21 February.

 On 1 May 2019, Yerbolat Bedelkhan together with Salem social media announced a casting for the show "Project X".

 "Project X" is a new reality survival show, main goal of which is to create the next boy group of Juz Entertainment.
-New group should give a healthy competition in the genre of Q-Pop.
+A new group should give a healthy competition in the genre of Q-Pop.
+The show would go on to form the boy group Alpha.

-Out of more than 2000 people that have applied for the show, only 400 people were invited to the offline casting.

-First episode of the show came out on 27 May.